abhisalunke16-sketch/wc2026-qualification-simulator/README.md

 ## About the Author

-Senior Data Engineer specializing in space data infrastructure.
+Senior Data Engineer specializing in data infrastructure.
 Based in Ottawa, Canada.

 🔗 [LinkedIn](https://linkedin.com/in/abhisheksalunke12) ·